 Requiring all of his students to wear the same uniform prevented any individual student from displaying any social status they might have held outside of the dojo.
 Inside the dojo the only way a student could earn any status was through their effort and dedication.
 This would later be displayed visually via the colour of their belt, itself known as an obi, which we will look at later in this article.

 Another major contributing factor was the reputation of martial arts in Japan at that time, with most of them falling out of favour with the Japanese public.
-Jujutsu was no exception to this, and is cited as one of the reasons Kano chose to rename his martial art to ‘Judo‘, rather than the existing ‘Jujutsu‘.
+Jujutsu was no exception to this, and is cited as one of the reasons Kano chose to rename his martial art to ‘Judo‘, rather than continue using the existing ‘Jujutsu‘.
 In Kano’s own words:

 |In an effort to reverse the decline in their incomes, some jujutsu masters began staging exhibition matches.
 They issued challenges to sumo wrestlers and to practitioners from other jujutsu schools.
 The admission fees that they charged spectators helped to boost their salaries.
 In this way, the world of martial arts started to be transformed into an entertainment business and thus the true character of these arts was altered and degraded radically.
 Partly because of this changing situation, the former popularity of jujutsu as a participant activity began to wane further.
 When I began teaching martial arts in earnest, I did not instruct traditional jujutsu as such, but an art that was based on a deep and far reaching spirituality.
 Since Jujutsu had by then largely fallen into disrepute, I purposely did not use the term jujutsu at all, but thought it better to use a different name; the one that I selected was ‘kudokan judo’.